Brush SEM

-The site for BRUSH SEM was established in 1859, by Count Wallenstein-Vartenberk who set up a branch of his foundry and engineering works in Plzeň approximately 100 km south west of Prague in the Czech Republic.
+The industrial site on which BRUSH SEM is based was established in 1859, when Count Wallenstein-Vartenberk established a branch of his foundry and engineering works in Plzeň, approximately 100 km southwest of Prague.

-In 1869, the plant was taken over by Emil Škoda, an industrious engineer and dynamic entrepreneur who was quick to expand the business.
-In the 1880s, Škoda established what was then a very modern steelworks capable of delivering castings weighing dozens of tons.
-Steel castings and, later, forgings for larger passenger liners and warships went on to rank alongside the sugar mills as the top export branches of Škoda's factory.
+In 1869, the plant was taken over by Emil Škoda, an engineer and entrepreneur who expanded the business considerably.
+During the 1880s, Škoda established a modern steelworks capable of producing large steel castings.
+The works subsequently became involved in the production of steel castings and forgings for ships, machinery and other heavy-engineering applications.

-In 1899, the ever-expanding business was transformed into a joint-stock company, and before the First World War the Škoda Works became the largest arms manufacturer in Austria-Hungary.
-It was a main contractor to the army and navy supplying mainly heavy guns and ammunition.
-The First World War brought a drop in the output of peacetime products but huge sums were invested into expanding production capacities for military products.
+In 1899, the expanding business was transformed into a joint-stock company.
+Before the First World War the Škoda Works became one of the largest industrial enterprises in Austria-Hungary and a major supplier of heavy guns and ammunition to the army and navy.
+The First World War resulted in a highly expansion of military production and manufacturing capacity.